50Wliu/Universal-build.xml/README.md

 Universal build.xml
 ===================
 **IMPORTANT**:

--I've temporarily suspended work on this project, sorry guys, especially my 2 stargazers :( -I've been *very* busy working on other projects for my [gaming community](http://www.50dkp.com/), mainly on [this](https://github.com/50DKP/FF2) project.
+I've temporarily suspended work on this project, sorry guys, especially my 2 stargazers :(

+I've been *very* busy working on other projects for my [gaming community](http://www.50dkp.com/), mainly on [this](https://github.com/50DKP/FF2) project.

--I'll probably return to work once I stabilize that.  *Hopefully*.
+I'll probably return to work once I stabilize that.  *Hopefully*.
 Again, really sorry!

 A universal build.xml for Minecraft mods that are using Ant to compile.